 Low Voltage Disconnect

 Some charge controllers have a low voltage disconnect system built in (LVD).
-Battery life can be shortened if charge voltage drops below a certain level frequently, the LVD system prevents this from happening by monitoring battery power levels and automatically disconnecting the power supply should the level reach a critical low level, a good way to protect the life and health of a deep cycle battery bank and save you some money.
+Battery life can be shortened if charge voltage drops below a certain level frequently, the LVD system prevents this from happening by monitoring battery power levels and automatically disconnecting the power supply should the level reach a critically low level, an excellent way to protect the life and health of a deep cycle battery bank and save you some money.

 Maintenance Of A Solar Regulator

-No maintenance is required for solar regulators with the exception of maybe checking the wiring for corrosion which is common on DC circuitry.
-A charge controller should me mounted in a cool dry place out of the weather and of course out of the reach of young curious hands.
-It is also good practice to have a fuse between the solar panels and the regulator to reduce risk of damage and fire risk.
+No maintenance is required for solar regulators except for maybe checking the wiring for corrosion which is standard on DC circuitry.
+A charge controller should be mounted in a cool dry place out of the weather and of course out of the reach of curious young hands.
+It is also good practice to have a fuse between the solar panels and the regulator to reduce the risk of damage and fire risk.